 EV3 tutorials: By students, for students

 One of the key ways to excel in FLL competitions is to look for rare or custom parts.

 You can find complete field kits for previous FLL challenges at the three parts sites listed above.
 Just search for the name of the challenge.
 See the image to right for an example.

 The FLL Tournament Scoring Site has a concise list of the challenges with descriptions.

 You can find a bewildering range of solutions on google.
 Here are some examples:

 - Google search for "ev3 construction techniques":

-TechBrick has resources for each year's challenge:
+TechBrick has hundreds of resources for each year's challenge: